avigloz/website-markdown/index.md

 This site contains a variety of information about myself, *Avi Glozman*.
 This includes, but is not limited to, posts about

-- biographical information,
+- biographical information
-- poetry,
+- poetry
-- projects,
+- projects
-- opinions on various topics.
+- opinions on various topics

 **Please note that this website is currently under construction, and that not all pages may be functional.**